 Subsequently, the government reviewed each of these programs and realized there are surplus of funds left in the ERTC program.
 They began allowing companies to apply for ERTC, even if they received money for PPP.

-If so…you may be available for The Employee Retention Tax Credit (ERTC)
+If so…you may be eligible for The Employee Retention Tax Credit (ERTC)

 The Coronavirus Aid, Relief, and Economic Security Act (also known as the CARES Act) was signed into law on March 27, 2020.
 It included two programs to assist businesses with keeping workers employed: the Payroll Protection Program (PPP) administered by the Small Business Administration and Employee Retention Tax Credit (ERTC) administered by the Internal Revenue Service.